Antibiotic metronidazole breastfeeding

 Consult with your healthcare provider to determine the best course of action if you need to take metronidazole while breastfeeding.
 They can provide guidance on the safest way to use this medication while ensuring the well-being of both you and your baby.

-See also Metronidazole 500mg during pregnancy
+See also Metronidazole for bv dosage

 Safe Usage Guidelines